 As an aside, are flying monkeys jealous?
 Click to find out the whole story!

-Here is a chart that shows the different types of flying monkeys discussed in this article as well as whether they function in a benevolent, malevolent, or combination of benevolent and malevolent state of functionality:
+Here is a chart that shows the different types of flying monkeys discussed in this article as well as whether they function in a benevolent, malevolent, or combination of benevolent and malevolent way:

 Somewhere Between Benevolent and Malevolent Flying Monkeys